ArunimaChakraborty2004/Hisab-Kitab/README.md

 - Quick action buttons for Balance, Schemes, and ID Verification (mocked)
 - Mock integration functions for Bank, Schemes, and KYC inside App.jsx

-How to run locally:
-1. cd finsakhi_react_prototype
-2. npm install
-3. npm run dev
-4. Open the Vite URL in Chrome/Edge (for mic + TTS)

 To connect to a real backend/Dialogflow:
 - Replace mockBankBalance/mockSendMoney/mockSchemes/mockKYC functions with real API calls.